Novara by Braun and Hogenberg. c. 1625

 Category: Antique maps > Europe > Italy - Cities

-CAPTION: Novara, city in the Duchy of Milan.
+CAPTION: Novara, a city in the Duchy of Milan.

 COMMENTARY BY BRAUN (on verso): "This city lies in Lombardy, called Insubria in Latin, but now commonly known as the Duchy of Milan, and is located on the border with Piedmont. [...]
 It was always ruled by the princes of Milan, first the Turriani, then the Visconti, then the Sforza, and also the kings of France, and has always been loyal to Milan, the capital."

-This bird's-eye view from the east shows the narrowly enclosed city in a densely populated landscape, with Pavia (B) and Milan (A) shown in the background.
-Parts of the city wall has been damaged and the moat has been dug but not completed - a reference to the armed conflicts in which the city was involved at the beginning of the 16th century, when King Louis XII of France claimed Milan from Duke Ludovica Sforza and laid siege to Novara.
+This bird's-eye view from the east shows the narrowly enclosed city in a densely populated landscape, with Pavia (B) and Milan (A) in the background.
+Parts of the city wall have been damaged, and the moat has been dug but not completed - a reference to the armed conflicts in which the city was involved at the beginning of the 16th century when King Louis XII of France claimed Milan from Duke Ludovica Sforza and laid siege to Novara.
 Swiss troops helped the duke to victory in 1513.
-Clearly visible in the castle, originally a Roman fortress that was rebuilt under Duke Galeazzo Maria Sforza in 1468.
-In the 7th century the Roman city was the centre of a Lombardian duchy and in the 9th century of a French county.
-In 1167 it joined the Lombard League, and accepted the protection of Milan at the end of the 12th century.
+Visible in the castle, originally a Roman fortress that was rebuilt under Duke Galeazzo Maria Sforza in 1468.
+In the 7th century, the Roman city was the centre of a Lombardian duchy and, in the 9th century, a French county.
+In 1167, it joined the Lombard League and accepted the protection of Milan at the end of the 12th century.
 (Taschen)

 Braun G. & Hogenberg F. and the Civitates Orbis Terrarum.